phamnhuthuan4320/TranslatorbyTransformer/README.md

-This is a console aplication with feature for translator make by transformer
+This is a console aplication with feature is translator make by transformer